If Kavanaugh nomination fails, here's who could be next in line

 Democrats have said 49-year-old Judge Joan Larsen poses another threat to Roe v.
 Wade.
 She wrote, quote: "In the case of abortion, the constitutional right was first formally articulated by the Supreme Court itself, not by the citizenry."

 Amul Thapar, 49, would be the first Asian or Indian-American judge to sit on the Supreme Court.
-He once sentenced a nun, who broke into the Oak Ridge National Laboratory in Tennessee protesting nuclear power, to three years in jail, later overturned on appeal.
+He once sentenced a nun, who broke into the Y-12 National Security Complex in Tennessee protesting nuclear power, to three years in jail, later overturned on appeal.

 And, Judge Thomas Hardiman has vigorously embraced judicial restraint, once writing that his place is "not to upset the will of the people as expressed through their elected representatives."